Cay-Zhang/SwiftSpeech/README.md

 - [Customized View Components](#customized-view-components)
 - [Support SwiftSpeech Modifiers](#support-swiftspeech-modifiers)
 - [License](#license)

+## SwiftSpeech Examples
+Aside from the readme, the best way to learn more about SwiftSpeech and how speech recognition capabilities are implemented in apps like WeChat is to check out my new project [**SwiftSpeech Examples**](https://github.com/Cay-Zhang/SwiftSpeechExamples).
+For now, it contains a WeChat voice message interface mock and the three demos in SwiftSpeech.

 ## Features
 **SwiftSpeech** is a wrapper for Apple's **Speech** framework with deep **SwiftUI** and **Combine** integration.